kansaineil/hype-annotation-guidelines-eacl26/index.md

 ### Step 3e.
 Relative / Hedged

 **Question:**
 Is the framing relative or hedged?
+Is the use of the adjective limited, qualified, or made conditional rather than presented as universally true?

 **YES → NOT HYPE**